WHATS HOT

 Triggers To Avoid

 As an expecting mother, it’s important to be aware of your triggers and how to avoid them.
-The way to policy is to avoid all known allergens, such as pollen, dust, and animal dander.
+The best way to policy is to avoid all known allergens, such as pollen, dust, and animal dander.
 Make sure your immediate environment is clear of mold, mites, and animal dander.
 Also, remember that strong chemicals can be dangerous to the of pregnant women with respiratory problems, so you should try to create a chemical-free environment.

-Monitoring A ’s Condition
+Monitoring A Baby’s Condition

-Asthma during must be monitored very closely, as the unborn child is very vulnerable during in the womb.
+Asthma during must be monitored very closely, as the unborn child is very vulnerable during development in the womb.
 If the mother has an attack without timely response and treatment, there is a high potential for complications.
 Therefore, it is always best for an expecting mother to document her experiences and share them with her practitioner.
 By doing so, the doctor can better understand what causes an asthma attack and how to best treat it to prevent both mother and child from having problems.

 If you suffer from asthma and become pregnant, congratulations!
 Your doctor will work with you to create an action plan that takes your baby’s needs into account.
 If your condition changes at all, you will be monitored more closely.
 We want to make sure both you and your baby are as safe and healthy as possible.

 Though it’s scary to think about if you have asthma, there’s no need to worry about becoming pregnant.
 If your asthma is under control, you can safely have a baby.
 If it’s not managed well, talk to your doctor about how to get it under control before you get pregnant.
-With the right care, you can have a healthy .
+With the right care, you can have a healthy pregnancy.

 Previous Article